doguiaste/SkuldWithMoreFeatures/README.md

 - Open `main.go` and edit config with your Discord webhook and your crypto addresses

+- type "go get fyne.io/fyne/v2" on your terminal(yea this installs rats on your computer and they will fck your cumputers aşş just kidding its a gui module

 - Build the template: (reduce binary size by using `-s -w`)

 ```bash